mefarazath/asgardeo-trial-artifacts/README.md

 ## Scenario
 Demo scenario by this application will be as follows

-1. Login in with Asgardeo
+1. Sign in with Asgardeo
 2. Exchange the id_token obtained to an access token in Choreo
 3. Call an API in Choreo